 If you are a smoker, be sure to read the signs on the outside of the restaurant.
 Since 2010, all pubs and restaurants must display a sign saying whether or not smoking is allowed, prohibited or mixed with areas for smokers and nonsmokers.

 In Prague, there is now a movement toward slightly healthier meals.
-While the population is not giving up their traditional heavy meals, there are more vegetarian restaurants opening up as residents are trying to become slightly healthier.
+While the population is not giving up their traditional heavy meals, more vegetarian restaurants are opening up as residents are trying to become slightly healthier.